SanketPathak09/Image-Auto-Captioning/README.md

  ## How to run

+ - The code is in a notebook formant an ipynb file.
  - The code file consists snippets from downloading packages to calculating the BLEU score
  - The code is structured in a linked format from start to end.